Nexux69/Brain-Tumor-Detection/README.md

-# Brain Tumor Detection using Deep Learning
+# Brain Tumor Detection using CNN

 A professional-grade AI system for automatic brain tumor detection from MRI scans using Convolutional Neural Networks (CNNs).
 This project is fully built from scratch and independently developed, leveraging TensorFlow/Keras for model building and Streamlit for deployment.